break-stuff/cem-tools/packages/solidjs-integration/README.md

 #### Native Events Template

 Here is a list of some popular native events that are pre-configured for SolidJS.
+This list is not exhaustive and can be modified to meet your needs.

 ```ts
 // Mouse Events